-You’ve probably heard the saying “Less is More.”
+You’ve probably heard the saying “less is more.”
 That phrase can be true of a lot of things, including website design.
 Minimalism is a popular style for interior design because it’s sleek, modern, clean, and pairs down to what is most important.
 It’s also a web design trend because those qualities also apply to graphic design.
 This style is called minimal website design, and it’s one of those things people either love or hate.
-Taking feelings out of it for a second, we want to take this opportunity to explain what a minimal website design is, highlights the benefits, and describes how to create one on your own site.
+Taking feelings out of it for a second, we want to take this opportunity to explain what a minimal site design is, highlights the benefits, and describes how to create one on your own site.

-What is Minimal Web Design?
+What Is Minimal Web Design?

 A popular example of UI design in minimal websites is flat design.
 Flat design utilizes simple 2D elements and bright colors to draw the eye.
 These elements load faster than more complex 3D elements—curves, highlights, shadows, gradients, textures—which is a huge plus for you and your users.
 Speed is very much correlated to ranking, conversions, and other positive metrics which we’ll get into more below.
 Flat design also allows for creating images, buttons, icons, and illustrations that look crisp and consistent in different resolutions and sizes.